egold555/5619-velocity-vortex/README.md

+# Ari's Note
+This branch depends on Reddash, a project which you can find [here](https://github.com/redshiftrobotics/reddash).
+It won't build without it.

+On my development machine, I've symlinked the appropriate stuff.
+You likely won't be able to use this branch until I package everything up in a `.jar`.
+If you really want to, you'll need to clone that project and symlink it's `./java/org/redshiftrobotics/reddash` folder in to our `./Teamcode/src/main/java/org/redshiftrobotics` folder.

 # ftc_app

 FTC Android Studio project to create FTC Robot Controller app.

 This is the FTC SDK that can be used to create an FTC Robot Controller app, with custom op modes.